NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 How it works ?
 -----------------

-Nearby Shops is a Free Nonprofit FOSS alternative to Instacart, Grubhub and Zomato.
+Nearby Shops is a Free Nonprofit International Food Delivery and Local Shopping Platform.

+You can also call it Free Nonprofit FOSS alternative to Instacart, Grubhub and Zomato.
 Its Decentralized, non-commercial, Open-Source and International.

 Please visit https://nearbyshops.org to learn more.